socsieng/socsieng.github.io/_posts/2020-08-29-blogging-for-free-wth-jekyll.md

 ## Why Jekyll and GitHub Pages?

 I actually started with GitHub Pages because it's been on my list of things to try out.
-I landed on Jekyll because a quick search on Google for term "github blogging" said that I should.
+I landed on Jekyll because a quick search on Google for the term "github blogging" said that's what I should.

 ## Getting started